 Any initiative whose aim is to promote greater understanding between people of different backgrounds must be applauded, and having people of faith engage in conversations with each other seems an ambitious approach, but perhaps not sufficiently so.
 Why does the Elijah Institute not extend its vision to include building bridges with the people of no faith?

-Perhaps acknowledging that a significant proportion of the West’s rationalists and secularists are also internationalist in outlook, the Elijah Institute sees them as less in need of the friend making message.
+Perhaps acknowledging that a significant proportion of the world’s rationalists and secularists are also internationalist in outlook, the Elijah Institute sees them as less in need of the friend making message.
 In the West, secularism is often embedded in much of the practice (UK, New Zealand) and even in the architecture of the state (France, USA).

 In addition, there is an increasing number of places in the world where those professing no faith put themselves in great danger.
 Raif Badawi, a liberal Saudi Arabian accused of apostasy who tried to set up a human rights organisation and who is serving a seven-year prison sentence with an additional punishment of 1,000 lashes, is one example.
 In another instance, Bangladeshi atheists have been imprisoned, stabbed and murdered.